apache/trafficserver-ingress-controller/docs/TUTORIAL.md

   - both ingress resources define domain name `test.edge.com`; however, `test.edge.com/app1` is only defined in `trafficserver-test-2` and `test.edge.com/app2` is only defined in `trafficserver-test-3`
   - Addtionally, an ingress resources defines HTTPS access for `test.edge.com/app2` in namespace `trafficserver-test-3`

+#### Checking Results

-When both steps _above_ have executed at least once, ATS proxying will have started to work.
+ATS proxying should have started to work.
 To see proxy in action, we can use [curl](https://linux.die.net/man/1/curl):

 1. `$ curl -vH "HOST:test.media.com" "$(minikube ip):30000/app1"`
 2. `$ curl -vH "HOST:test.media.com" "$(minikube ip):30000/app2"`
 3. `$ curl -vH "HOST:test.edge.com" "$(minikube ip):30000/app1"`
 4. `$ curl -vH "HOST:test.edge.com" "$(minikube ip):30000/app2"`
 5. `$ curl -vH "HOST:test.edge.com" -k "https://$(minikube ip):30043/app2"`

+You may have problem with minikube using docker driver as localhost (i.e. 127.0.0.1) will be used as the cluster ip.
+So you will need to forward the traffic designated for the port to the ports of the ATS pods inside the cluster before the above curl commands will work.
+Each command below needs to be run in separate terminal.

+- `$ kubectl port-forward <pod name> 30043:443 -n trafficserver-test`
+- `$ kubectl port-forward <pod name> 30000:80 -n trafficserver-test`

 #### ConfigMap